hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 Continued working on part 2 of the Finance Application of Pset8 in #cs50.
 I'm loving working with MySQL in Python.
 I will focus on JavaScript after this course.
 Will learn Flask in detail later in CS50 Web.

+### Day 97: May 19, 2020.

+**Today's Progress:**
+Almost done with the @CS50's Finance App.
+Was very busy today so I couldn't spend a lot of time on coding.
+I'm hoping that I finish it tomorrow and then start working on the Final Project.
+Wish me luck!